 Key actions for building valuable brands in India

-Purpose is one of five vital signs—Purpose, Innovation, Communication, Experience, and Love—that work together to build Meaningful Difference in the proprietary BrandZ™ diagnostic of brand health called vQ.
-On the whole, top Indian brands are delivering on these aspects of brand health compared to their regional peers. (see charts)
+Purpose is one of five “vital signs”—Purpose, Innovation, Communication, Experience, and Love—that work together to build Meaningful Difference in the proprietary BrandZ™ metric of brand health called vQ.
+When Brands want to understand how they can improve or protect their Meaningful Difference, they should first look at their vQ indicators.

 Brands with a strong sense of purpose are perceived as “making people’s lives better”.
 In the 2020 BrandZ™ India rankings, the 15 most purposeful brands grew 11 percent over the year before, while the 15 least purposeful brands fell in value by 15 percent.
 In the times ahead, the importance of Purpose should only grow: people will remember and reward those brands that helped them in difficult times - and punish those seen as mercenary or exploitative.
 At the same time, in a pandemic era when seemingly every brand has claimed to be “here to help”, standing out in consumer’s minds as truly Purposeful may well become harder.
 The most successful brands will find ways to “walk the talk” on Purpose in a natural, authentic way.

 5. Innovate for Agility